2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Affiliation

-Applicants must submit an invitation letter signed by the director of the department, academic unit, institute, or research center interested in hosting the candidate, or alternatively, signed by the professor or researcher who is interested in working with the candidate on the proposed project, provided that this invitation has been approved by the department director or dean.
+The letter of invitation should be signed by the director of the department, academic unit, institute, or research center interested in hosting the candidate, or alternatively, signed by the professor or researcher interested in collaborating with the candidate on the proposed project, provided that the department head or dean has approved the invitation.
+For more information please visit our website at: https://fulbright.edu.co/en/fulbright-u-s-student-researcher-program/

-In addition to defining the support measures that will be provided to the candidate by the host institution (e.g. access to facilities or resources, collaboration with an ongoing project, etc.), the letter should state that a host contact person will be available during the grant period to mentor the applicant and/or supervise the applicant's work on the proposed project.
+In addition, for research purposes the letter must specify the support that the host institution will provide to the applicant (e.g., access to facilities or resources, collaboration with an ongoing project, etc.), the letter should indicate that a contact person at the host institution will be available during the grant period to mentor the applicant and/or supervise the applicant's work on the proposed project.

+Applicants must confirm with their home institution in the U.S. and their host institution in Colombia whether any research permits are required for their projects to be approved or carried out.
 Securing a letter of invitation is an essential step in the application process for this award.
-Applicants are encouraged to contact potential host institutions in Colombia as early as possible, given that response times will vary depending on the Colombian institution's internal procedures and policies.
+Applicants are encouraged to contact potential host institutions in Colombia as early as possible, as response times will vary depending on the internal procedures and policies of the Colombian institution.

 Affiliation Fees/Tuition